-Sari Wilson is the author of the novel Girl Through Glass, which was a Millions bestseller, an Amazon Book of the Month, long-listed for the Center for Fiction debut novel prize, and selected for the New York Times First Novels short list.
-Her writing has appeared in The New York Times, New York magazine, Catapult, Slice, AGNI, and elsewhere.
-She is the recipient of a Wallace Stegner Fellowship, a Provincetown Fine Arts Work Center Fellowship, and a residency from Yaddo.
-She lives in Brooklyn, New York, with her husband, cartoonist Josh Neufeld.
-She and Josh co-edited Flashed: Sudden Stories in Comics and Prose, a linked collection of prose and comics, published by Butler University Press.
+SARI WILSON is the author of the acclaimed novel Girl Through Glass, which was long-listed for the Center for Fiction debut novel prize, an Amazon Book of the Month, a The Millions Best seller, and featured on NPR and in The New York Times.
+Her essays and short fiction have appeared in The New York Times, New York Magazine, Catapult, Slice, AGNI, and other publications.
+She is the recipient of a Wallace Stegner Fellowship, a Provincetown Fine Arts Work Center Fellowship, and residencies from The Corporation of Yaddo, Ragdale Foundation, and Byrdcliffe.
+She lives in Brooklyn, New York, with her husband, the cartoonist Josh Neufeld, and their daughter.
+She and Josh co-edited Flashed, a linked collection of prose and comics, published by Butler University Press.

-Sari grew up in a Victorian brownstone in Brooklyn Heights and has lived in San Francisco, Chicago, and Prague.
-As a child, she studied ballet at Neubert Ballet Theater, Harkness Ballet and on scholarship at Eliot Feld’s New Ballet School.
-She attended Oberlin College, where she studied history and dance.
+Sari grew up in a Victorian brownstone in Brooklyn Heights, has lived in San Francisco, Chicago, and Prague, and now lives back in Brooklyn a few miles from where she grew up.
+As a child, she studied ballet at Neubert Ballet Theater, Harkness Ballet, and was on scholarship at Eliot Feld’s New Ballet School.

 I was born and raised in New York City, during the years when the city was in a financial nosedive.
 When I was a kid, my parents bought an old Victorian house in Brooklyn and started renovating it.
 When my brother and I came home from school, one of our chores was to scrape off layers of wallpaper.
 (We learned about the dangers of the lead in old paint when one of our dogs had to be hospitalized from eating paint chips off the floor.)